 Chapter Five: Special Issues for Merchants

-The illustrations in earlier chapters were all based on service businesses like law firms and architects.
+The discussions in earlier chapters were all based on service businesses like law firms and architects.
 Service businesses are a large component of an advanced economy.
 However, a lot of money is also spent in stores or on the internet.
 Such businesses are generally referred to as "merchants," and their goal is to purchase inventory and resell it at a higher price to customers.
-This chapter focuses on the merchandising business.
-Measuring income involves unique considerations, like the computation and presentation of an amount called "gross profit."
+This chapter focuses on the merchandising business, where measuring income involves unique considerations, like the computation and presentation of an amount called "gross profit."

 Gross profit is the difference between sales and cost of goods sold and is reported on the income statement as an intermediate amount.
 Observe the income statement for Chair Depot below.
 The gross profit number indicates that the company is selling merchandise for more than cost.
-Of course, the company also incurred other operating expenses.
+The company also incurred other operating expenses in the course of business.
 The presentation of gross profit is important for users of the financial statements.
 If the gross profit rate is small, the business might have trouble making a profit, even if sales improved.
 The reverse is true if the gross profit rate is strong; improved sales can markedly improve the bottom-line net income (especially if operating expenses do not change)!
 Separating gross profit from other components is an important part of reporting.

-The Sales account is a revenue account used for sales of merchandise.
+The Sales account is a revenue account used to record sales of merchandise.
 Sales are initially recorded via one of the following entries, depending on whether the sale is for cash or is a sale on account:

 Occasionally, a customer returns merchandise.
 When that occurs, the following entry should be made: